 - Two cutaneous branches, the sural nerve and medial calcaneal nerve.

 Origin and Course

-- It originates on the back of the thigh in the junction of the upper 2-third and lower one third and enters thepopliteal fossa.
+- It originates on the back of the thigh in the junction of the upper 2/3rd and lower 1/3rd and enters the popliteal fossa.
 From the popliteal fossa it enters into the posterior compartment of the leg, by passing deep to the tendinous arch of origin of the soleus together with the posterior tibial vessels.

 - Its course and relationships in the leg are like that of the posterior tibial artery.